shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 LEM:Lemilay opened her eyes and her bald spot dimmed.
 "That's not a plan.
 We want to get them off our side of the river, remember Wryonin?"

 WRY:"Ok fine," Wryonin huffed.
 "I'll shoot my noise shot at a tree, and then Mudrich will come out and knock one of them out.
 From there, we take out the closest cat to Mudrich."
-He looked at Lemilay.
+He@WRY looked at Lemilay.
 "Is *that* a good plan?"

 LEM:"Hmmph."
 Lemilay smiled.
 "I'll accept it.
-Ready your shot, Wryonin.
+Ready your@WRY shot, Wryonin.
 Fire in 3…"

 They approached the clearing where a cat guard was stationed.
 Wryonin loaded his slingshot.
 Mudrich peeled off from the group.